 The draft Aboriginal Cultural Heritage (ACH) Bill, if passed by Parliament, will become an enabling Act that establishes a new Aboriginal Cultural Heritage Authority.
 The draft Bill empowers the Authority to take certain actions, including making regulations, policies and guidelines that provide the detailed rules for how the new arrangements will work.
 Together, the Act, regulations, policies and guidelines form the overall legal framework.

-The Proposal Paper explains of the proposed new legal framework for Aboriginal cultural heritage in New South Wales.
+The proposal paper explains the proposed new legal framework for Aboriginal cultural heritage in New South Wales.
 It describes the context for the proposed new law, the details of the new processes and systems that the legislation will establish, the benefits to Aboriginal people, industry, government and the community, and how to give your feedback.

-The Fact sheet will provide an overview of the proposed new system, why Aboriginal cultural heritage is important to Aboriginal people, and how to get more information and have your say.
+The related fact sheet provides an overview of the proposed new system, why Aboriginal cultural heritage is important to Aboriginal people, and how to get more information and have your say.